Learning in the metaverse

 In 2016, as the first consumer VR device hit the market in Oculus Rift, Meta was already exploring foundational education apps for virtual reality.
 Our communities have profoundly shifted since then, and we believe we can do even better for the world as we enter a new era of learning.

-Through Meta Immersive Learning, Meta is investing $150 million to help develop and empower the next generation of creators, launch high quality immersive experiences that transform the way we learn, and increase access to learning through technology.
+Through the Meta Immersive Learning fund, Meta is invested in developing and empowering the next generation of creators, launch high quality immersive experiences that transform the way we learn, and increase access to learning through technology.

 This significant investment focuses on: